Rajesh-Nair/Deep-learning-ANN-from-scratch/README.md

 We will create a simple petal dataset to train, predict and form decision boundary.
 This will help us to understand how much Neuralnet is capable of understanding the nonlinear region where traditional machine learning algorithm struggles.

+## Artificial Neural Network design from scratch using tensorflow (ANN)
+Next we would build similar network and process the same dataset using tensorflow which will give you a good comparison between 2 methods.
+Tensorflow frame is fast, efficient and easier to code.
+One of important highlight is tensorflow finds its own to do backward propagation and update parameters.
+*NOTE*: This program is written to compare the approach using numpy with that of tensorflow and that this not an ideal from scratch build program

 ## Reference : Andrew Ng's Deeplearning course on coursera